dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 Our ng1-dinos app has a way to instantly clear the search with a button.
 We want the same feature in ng2-dinos, so let's create a `resetQuery()` method.
 This method sets the `query` to an empty string and then sets `filteredDinos` to the original, unfiltered `dinos` array.
 The reason we have to manually reset the array is because we're going to declaratively run `filterDinos()` on `keyup` in the query input field.
 This won't be triggered when the user clicks the button to clear the query.

 Finally, we need a method that returns an expression informing the template that no search results match the query.
 If there is a `dinos` array, the `filteredDinos` array is empty, there is a query, and (as a catch-all), there is no API error, then we can conclude the user's search has produced no results.
 In our ng1-dinos app, we used this expression in the `ng-if` in the view.
-Angular 2 recommends shifting logic of this type into the component logic.
+Angular 2 recommends [shifting logic of this type into the component](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#simplicity).

 ### Filter in Home HTML